Some of my favorite cooks on the Traeger are things that aren’t “normal.” They aren’t burgers or steaks but something like a meatloaf!

 I don’t cook brisket every week but I do love a well cooked one like the next guy.
 There seems to always be the argument on whether or not to wrap it and what to wrap it with if you decide to go that route.

-Recently I cooked up a pastrami Tri-Tip for #traegerday which was May 12, 2018.
-It was one of those cooks that I was a little leery about since I knew there was a longer than normal time commitment to cure it and get it right.
+Recently I cooked up a pastrami Tri-Tip which was one of those cooks that I was a little leery about since I knew there was a longer than normal time commitment to cure it and get it right.

 I had a favorite rub that I would use on ribeyes and other steaks that I would buy every time I visited Monterrey California.
 There was a little place on the wharf called “For Garlic Lovers.”
 You’d think it would then be a very garlicky but it really wasn’t.